mihairadu2k/django_drf_api_auth_app_boilerplate/readme.md

   '--- if not existing ---'

-$ pip install pytz Django django-cors-headers django-countries django-filter django-templated-mail djangorestframework PyJWT djangorestframework-jwt djoser Markdown Pillow python-dotenv
+$ pip install pytz Django django-cors-headers django-countries django-filter django-templated-mail djangorestframework PyJWT djoser Markdown Pillow python-dotenv

+#!!
+JWT is changed to the Simple JWT
   '--- for MSSQL --- '

 $ pip install pyodbc django-pyodbc-azure